-If you establish a connection to the router using a serial interface or Ethernet, then you can use AT commands to manage SMS messages.
-The following table lists only the commands that the router supports.
-For other AT commands the router sends an OK response.
-The router sends an ERROR response for complex AT commands.
+If you establish a connection to the router using a serial interface or Ethernet (TCP), then you can use AT commands to manage SMS messages.

+Only the commands supported by Advantech routers are listed in the following table.
+For other AT commands the OK response is always sent.
+There is no support for treatment of complex AT commands, so in such a case the router sends ERROR response.